KlaivMrt/Shippment_logistics/README.txt

-This program sorts the items, of a CSV file, based on their price,

-returning an another CSV file listing all shipments based on a given volume.
+This program enables you to select a CSV file that contains items along with their price and volume, sorts the items based on their volume and then outputs another CSV file in which the items have been grouped on shipments.
+Each shipment is organized based on specific volume given from the user.